wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 This server is owned by WebSharks, Inc. Jason manages this server for you, and he will let you know ahead of time if there are updates planned.
 Whenever updates do occur, there will likely be a loss of data, simply because Jason doesn't have enough time to manage servers and deal with the recovery and/or migration of your test sites also.

-Here's what to expect when updates need to occur, as determined by Jason.
+Here's what to expect when updates need to occur:

-- You will be notified by Jason at least 14 days in advance.
+- You'll be notified by Jason at least 14 days in advance.
-- You will have that time to save/export anything that you need to keep.
+- You'll have that time to save/export anything that you need to keep.
 - The server will be upgraded and then delivered to you in a new default state.
-- You will receive a new `.ovpn` file with newly generated client SSL certificates.
+- You'll receive a new `.ovpn` file with newly generated client SSL certificates.
-- Your Floating IP (`%%do_floating_ip%%`) will remain; i.e., you will have the same IP as before.
+- Your Floating IP (`%%CFG_WORDPRESS_DEV_STATIC_IP_ADDRESS%%`) will remain; i.e., you will have the same IP as before.
-- You will receive another document like this one with the latest up-to-date information.
+- You'll receive another document like this one with the latest up-to-date information.